Home remodeling · Glendale, CA

 Design & Permits

-Detailed drawings, material samples, and the City of Glendale Building & Safety permit submittal — handled in-house.
+Drawings and samples develop in-house while we assemble the City of Glendale Building & Safety submittal — and any commission reviews that apply.

 3